 Shareholder engagement is a core JLL practice that is a significant part of our ongoing dialogue with our stakeholders to ensure that existing and potential investors understand our strategy, financial results, and future growth drivers.
 Engagement sessions allow investors to share their feedback so that we better understand their priorities.

 Key topics of engagement

-- Industry trends and outlook - JLL global business strategy and performance - Human capital management and executive compensation - Sustainability, Social and Corporate Governance matters
+- Industry trends and outlook - JLL operating performance and outlook - JLL global business strategy and performance - Human capital management and executive compensation